jlinto10/durins-day-forecaster/README.md

 http://askmiddlearth.tumblr.com/post/73200106670/how-to-predict-durins-day

-Many other dates have been tested, and so far the dates I checked are accurate (Again see the `Testing` project).
+Many other dates have been tested, and so far the dates that I have checked are accurate (Again see the `Testing` project).

-#### Durin's Day Cheat sheet 2014 - 2024
+#### Durin's Day Cheat sheet (2014 - 2024)

-For those of you who do not care about the code, and only want an answer.
+For those of you who do not care about the code, and only want answers.

 | Year | Durin's Day |
 | ---- | ----------- |